 The Arizer Air has definitely fixed the main complaints I had with the Solo: the overall size and the charging system.
 It’s now pocketable and uses replaceable 18650’s.

 The vapor quality is very good for the first few hits but tapers off fairly quickly, similar to the Solo.
 However, you can get huge clouds, especially if you pick up the GonG adapter w/ Hydrotube.

-I definitely recommend the Arizer Air if you want a good portable vaporizer for mostly home use with the ability to add some attachments for home use.
-You can buy the Arizer Air ($105 w/ code “ARIZER40”) from the same place I get my vapes from.
+I definitely recommend the Arizer Air if you want a good portable vaporizer for mostly home use with the ability to add some attachments.
+Click here ($114) to pick up the Arizer Air from my recommended authorized retailer.

-If you are looking for an on the go vape, I really think the Pax 2 is a better option and you can always check out my list for the best portable vaporizers in 2021 for more info.
+If you are looking for an on-the-go vape, I really think the Pax 2 is a better option and you can always check out my list for the best portable vaporizers in 2021 for more info.
 Thanks for checking out my Arizer Air vaporizer review, and please don’t hesitate to leave a comment below if you have any questions about the Air or any other vaporizer.